vexillopedia/www/README.md

 - Fork and clone this repository
 - To build the website locally, run `npm install` then `npm run dev` and go to `localhost:8080`
 - Make the changes you think are necessary
-- Make sure your changes lint and pass the tests (when there'll be some automated tests ...)
+- Make sure your changes lint and pass the tests by running `npm t` (when there'll be some automated tests ...)
 - Commit your changes
 - Open a Pull Request